 At first glance, the MACD Histogram chart indicator can easily be confused with the volume bars on a stock chart.

 Unlike volume bars though, the MACD Histogram assigns negative values to its selling bars.
-Negative bars on a MACD Histogram represent selling momentum.
+Negative bars on a MACD represent selling momentum.
+Positive bars represent buying momentum.

-The MACD Histogram is typically not a default tool selection on most trading platforms, so you must load the indicator onto the chart you are viewing.
+The MACD Histogram is typically not a default chart indicator selection on most trading platforms.
+Typically you must load the indicator onto the chart you are viewing.

-Because the MACD Histogram can be a useful indicator for both traders and investors, I would consider saving the MACD Histogram as part of your "default chart set-up".
-As part of your default set-up, the indicator will automatically load each time you pull up a stock chart to analyze.
+Because the MACD Histogram can be a useful charting indicator for both traders and investors, I would consider saving the MACD Histogram as part of your "default chart set-up".
+As part of a default set-up, the indicator will automatically load each time you pull up a stock chart.

 While there are literally hundreds of indicators out there to chose from, I recommend that a person uses no more than 4 total chart indictors.
 Using more than 4 indicators can create confusion and indecision.
 You want to be decisive when trading and investing.
 I tend to use 2 indicators most times.
 The MACD Histogram is 1 of them.
 Let's review some of the reasons why the MACD Histogram should definitely be 1 of the 4 indicators in your charting toolbox.

-The MACD Histogram illustrates the amount of buying or selling momentum for a stock.
-The MACD Histogram is typically illustrated at the very bottom of a chart as I've illustrated.
+A MACD Histogram illustrates the amount of buying or selling momentum for a stock.
+A MACD Histogram chart indicator is typically illustrated at the very bottom of a chart as I've illustrated.